Multi-time quantum process tomography on a superconducting qubit: Results: Tomography and non-Markovian noise

+where {$\rho=\rho^{(A_OB_I)^T\vert B_OC_I}$}, where {$T$ denotes partial transposition (it can be on either of the two subsystems, $A_OB_I$ or $B_OC_I$), and} $\lambda_i$ are the eigenvalues of $\rho$~\cite{Vidal2002}. {Any value strictly larger than zero is a signature of entanglement.} In state space, negativity is upper bounded by the maximally entangled state ($\frac{3}{2}$ for four qubits), roughly two orders of magnitude larger than in our measurements.
+However, the process matrix space is smaller than the state space due to the extra causality constraints, {and an operational meaning is still an open problem.}

 Quantum multi-time correlations are observed on each processor, but are markedly enhanced on the $\texttt{uq}$ processor.
 This is consistent with the increased interaction strength observed between the system qubit and its primary interacting `memory' qubit on the $\texttt{uq}$ processor.
 The negativities reported over the nine $\texttt{ibm\_perth}$ runs all lay within each others' credible intervals, indicating that the quantum non-Markovianity present in each process was effectively invariant across the ($t_1$, $t_2$) landscape explored.
-In all measurements, the reported uncertainty denotes 95\% credible intervals determined by bootstrapping techniques as described in Supplementary Material, accounting for sampling noise.
+In all measurements, the reported uncertainty denotes 95\% credible intervals determined by bootstrapping techniques (in the Appendix), accounting for sampling noise {as well as experimental measurement noise}.

-Using the natural log in Eq.~\ref{eqn:jsd}, the $\sqrt{JSD}$ metric is bounded between 0 and $\ln{2}$~\cite{Lin1991}, lending scale to the magnitude of our findings which lie on the order of $10^{-1}$.
-This is a strong signal that the multi-time processes characterised on each device are easily distinguishable from the most likely temporally uncorrelated candidates.
-Negativity serves as an entanglement monotone and is therefore bounded from below by zero (completely separable)~\cite{Vidal2002}.
-In state space, negativity is upper bounded by the maximally entangled state ($\frac{3}{2}$ for four qubits), roughly two orders of magnitude larger than in our measurements.
-This state does not correspond to a valid process matrix (because the space of states is larger than that of process matrices) but provides a sense of scale for the results reported.

-In summary, we observe and quantify non-Markovian dynamics and quantum correlations with high confidence on both $\texttt{uq}$ and $\texttt{ibm\_perth}$ processors, highlighting the relevance of correlated noise in the design of future mitigation techniques.
+In summary, we observe and quantify non-Markovian {general and quantum} dynamics with high confidence on both $\texttt{uq}$ and $\texttt{ibm\_perth}$ processors, highlighting the relevance of correlated noise in the design of future mitigation techniques.
 Our results demonstrate the practicality of our methods for characterising this noise.\\